Er-rdhtiwari/DSA-Design/amdocs.md

    - For each step: what to build, why, and done-when condition

 6. Interfaces / Contracts
-   - APIs, functions/classes, or input/output formats depending on the notes
+   - APIs, functions/classes, or input/output formats depending on the Day XX revision notes

 7. Quality Bar
    - Logging strategy